zxaos/patchup/README.md

 ## Using this action

-Click the button in the `Use this GitHub Action with your project` banner at the top of the page.
+Add a github workflow job with
+`uses: zxaos/patchup@v1` to your github workflow file, with configuration as detailed below.

 Once installed, _you must ensure there is a local git repository checkout out before running this action_.
 See the configuration section below for an example.

 Finally, you must create a tag that identifies the start of your commits (and the end of the upstream commits).
-It's easiest if this is the commit that adds the action workflow file!
+This can be an empty commit.

 ## Configuring patchup
 The configuration of this action is via the workflow yaml file.
 A simple example workflow follow.
 Several other configuration options are available, see actions.yml for additional information.